simap/pixelblaze/README.expressions.md

 `export function triggerFireLasers() {...}`

 Whenever the button is pressed, this function will be called.
-Unlike other input controls, this has no parameters and is not called when the patter first loads.
+Unlike other input controls, this has no parameters and is not called when the pattern first loads.

 ### Inputs for Numbers